heytulsiprasad/foodies/README.md

 ## 🔥 Now, go set the world on fire

 Now that's for all.
 Give me a follow on Twitter, [@heytulsiprasad](https://twitter.com/heytulsiprasad) if you're into this kind of stuff.
 I am constantly spreading out tips and tricks as well as written articles for the developer community.
-I'll be glad to add you to my family!
+I'll be glad to share them with you 💙